Painting with Peggy

-Peggy Stanton leads an ongoing series of Acrylic Painting Workshops for artists of all levels.
-Each three hour class, is a hands on painting session where participants learn to approach their painting process with a new awareness and understanding of color dynamics and composition.
+Peggy Stanton offers Private Acrylic Painting Workshops for artists of all levels.
+Each three hour session, is a hands on painting session where participants learn to approach their painting process with a new awareness and understanding of color dynamics and composition.

 Peggy helps artists to heighten and accentuate their own unique vision with bold colors.
 With important tips on Acrylic Paints and Mediums, artists create a painting on canvas using an expressive and intuitive process.
 And she guides artists on “painterly” ways to put on the finishing stokes.

-Get the results that you want from Acrylics, and together with Margaret (Peggy) Stanton and other artists, get inspired to do your best work ever!
+Get the results that you want from Acrylics, and together with Margaret (Peggy) Stanton, get inspired to do your best work ever!

-Start with a 16 x 20 canvas or so.
-We will paint a colorful underpainting, then Peggy will show you how to create the perfect pallet to work with.
+Start with a 16 x 20 canvas.
+We will paint a colorful underpainting, then Peggy will show you how to create the perfect pallet to mix beautiful, harmonious colors.

 Ten point list of what to bring including a list of colors.

-Please contact Peggy at if you have questions.
+Please contact Peggy at email@example.com if you have questions.

 1. Bring your Acrylic Paints. ( If you are buying new paints try the Soft Acrylics.
 Soft Acrylics have as much pigment as heavy body acrylics, they mix easily and they can be thicken up with Clear medium when needed) While Painting with Peggy you will learn about colors; their properties and their complimentary counter parts.
 Below is a list of colors that you can use.
 Please get professional grade paints.

 Primary (best to have) Colors:

 Viridian or Thalo Green